School of Engineering

 Prior to being admitted to regular status, a student is required to demonstrate preparation for graduate study in the chosen concentration (for the MSME) or in industrial and systems engineering (for the MSISE).
 This is done either by completing prerequisite background courses at CSU Pueblo, by documenting satisfactory completion of equivalent coursework elsewhere, or by demonstrating equivalent work and/or life experience.

 Students who do not possess a satisfactory prerequisite background may be admitted conditionally but be required to complete prerequisites.
-A plan for completing prerequisite requirements in a timely fashion is developed by the student and advisor and must be approved by the MSME/MSISE Program Director.
+A plan for completing prerequisite requirements in a timely fashion is developed by the student and advisor and must be approved by the MSME or the MSISE Program Director.

 Graduate Assistantships